General Surgery Residency

 Vascular Surgery

 Residents participate in both open and endovascular surgeries.
 The service operates in both the main operating room and in the vein clinic procedure room.
 Residents are trained by six vascular surgeons and two vascular fellows.
-Additional experience in vascular surgery is gained on the Veterans Affairs General Surgery Rotation.

 Cardiac and Thoracic Surgery